Federer sacrificing #1?

 Join date : 2013-11-06

 Because you said so?
-Strange cause not so long ago you were saying exactly the opposite.2.
-Djokovic's poor form won't last.
+Strange cause not so long ago you were saying exactly the opposite.

 The bigger frame gives him the possibility to avoid long rallies and even force his opponent into rallying.
-But since you still think fed's BH and game overall was better in 2006, there is obviously many things that escape you...besides logic.5.
-Federer is 35 and the last thing he can deal with is running marathons and having a war of stamina.
-He has no hope.
+But since you still think fed's BH and game overall was better in 2006, there is obviously many things that escape you...besides logic.

 Join date : 2012-06-18